frieda566/Tech-Basics-1/README.md

 # Week 1
 This weeks assignment consisted of creating my first **GitHub repository** with a *README.md* file.
 Additionally, I created a **folder structure** for my assignments.
 I placed my first Python excercise, which involved creating a piece of *ASCII art* inside the folder.
 If you are interested you can find it under **assignments/ week 1**!

+# Week 2
+This weeks assignment consisted of